rutgerblom/SDDC.Lab/README.md

 | 254 | EdgeVM-01 | NSX-T Tier-0 Edge Transport Node 1 | Pod-240-T0-EdgeVM-01 | Yes |

 ### Overlay Network
-When a Pod is deployed, the IP space or the NSX overlay is derived from the configurable variables under ```Pod.BaseOverlay``` located in the Pod configuration.
+When a Pod is deployed, the IP space for the NSX overlay is derived from the configurable settings under ```Pod.BaseOverlay``` located in the Pod configuration file.

 ## SDDC.Lab Default Credentials
 To expedite and simplify the login process to the various products within a Pod, we have put together a CSV file with all the default credentials for each of the products supported.
 The CSV file can be used to populate the "memorized" username/password fields, and are browser specific.